What is IR35?

 "We are now facing a perfect storm of a brain drain from the public sector, questions over future project delivery, and an increase in fees from those contractors choosing to stay put: all are a real cause for concern."

-Research commissioned by HMRC suggests there has been some hardship felt across the public sector, with 32% of public sector bodies finding it more difficult to fill contract vacancies.
+Subsequent research commissioned by HMRC suggested there was some hardship felt across the public sector, with 32% of public sector bodies finding it more difficult to fill contract vacancies.
 Approximately a third of public sector bodies, meanwhile, said contractors were less willing to carry out work for them since the reforms were introduced.
 Alarmingly, 60% of central government bodies reported that their staff had spent more time on administration since the reforms.

 Government 'doesn't understand' impact of IR35 enforcement